carderne/hexy/README.md

 Bit of plain HTML, JavaScript and Tailwind for the frontend.
 I'd like to find a nice setup for using compiled TypeScript for the frontend (React or Svelte) together with a backend-first (single server, lots of HTTP) compiled language approach but I haven't found it yet...

-Running on Render.com with SQLite DB on a persistent disk.
+Running on [render.com](https://render.com/) with a local SQLite DB on a persistent disk.

-## Todo
-- [ ] Write some tests
-- [ ] Compact hexagons into bigger ones
-- [ ] Maybe squares are just better?
-- [ ] Improve hexagon styling
-- [x] Highlight selected activity

 ## Development
 You'll need to create a `.env` file with the following: